AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/Introduction/Quick start.md

     }
     ```

--   Query scripts in the test environment.
+-   Query scripts in the staging environment.

     ```
     $./es.py action=query_test_env domain=<your domain>